 How much can you possibly lose on a bad day?
 The answer was the market risk number given by Value at Risk by position, ticker, and portfolio.

 The passing of a decade also made sure that there were now many more text and books available on this subject and we could drill down to what position would need to be cut and by how much if a VaR limit was breached.
 We identified the answer by asking another question.
-How do the above two numbers change due to addition of this position?
+How do the above two numbers change due to the addition of this position?
 (I-VaR by position, ticker and portfolio)

 And then finally Taleb’s rule of monitoring and watching changes and trends and patterns over time.
 How does recent risk compares with historical risk compares with the true distribution?
 (VaR trendline, SMA & EWMA VaR).
 We did by volatility trend analysis by calculating sixty day moving averages of daily SMA volatilities in the given look-back period.
 The daily SMA volatility itself was calculated based on prior sixty return observations.
 The graphical depiction of the trend line shows the average volatility of the next sixty volatilities at a given point in time.
-An upward sloping trend line indicates that the average volatilities are increasing, a horizontal line shows stable volatility levels, whereas a down ward sloping trend line shows declining volatilities.
+An upward sloping trend line indicates that the average volatilities are increasing, a horizontal line shows stable volatility levels, whereas a downward sloping trend line shows declining volatilities.

-Value at Risk-Using the right VaR models
+Using the right VaR models

-As is the case with all practitioners, as we solved new problems (sometime creating other more difficult to solve problems), we started building up an inventory of biases and prejudices.
+As is the case with all practitioners, as we solved new problems (sometimes creating other more difficult to solve problems), we started building up an inventory of biases and prejudices.
 I greatly like Monte Carlo simulation as a tool for dissecting structures and testing pricing and hedging strategies.
 I hate it (Monte Carlo simulation) when it comes to modeling risk.
 I realize that the Historical Simulation approach has many significant limitations but over the years, it’s the only approach that has shown some sense of stability.
 As Taleb puts it, history is not going to repeat itself, you are not going to be hit by your last worst loss and the next big wave that will wipe you out will not come from where you expect it.

-Value at risk-Linking Value at Risk with Stop Loss
+Linking Value at Risk with Stop Loss

 Stop loss limits act as a safety valve in case something starts to go wrong.
 Stop loss limits state that specified action must take place if the loss exceeds a threshold amount.
 Tight stop loss limits reduce the maximum possible loss and therefore reduce the capital required for the business.
 However, if the limits are too tight they reduce the trader’s ability to make a profit.